ToxicFrog/mkrescue/README.md

 Some modules need to know the label in order to write a correct boot configuration, so when using `-u` you should also use `-l` to specify the label of the filesystem being updated.

+    -C dir

+Use `dir` as the cache directory.
+This is where downloaded disc images and similar will be stored.
+The default is `~/.cache/mkrescue/`.

     -c

 Before installing each module, tell it to run its `clean` function.
-What exactly this means varies from module to module, but usually it involves deleting downloaded files and re-downloading them.
+Typically, this means deleting the entire cache directory, recreating it from the pristine module files, and then re-downloading anything that's missing.
 To clean all modules without installing anything, use `./mkrescue -m clean all`.

     -m command